discreetlogcontracts/dlcspecs/Transactions.md

 # Close Transaction

-The close transaction is exactly the same as a [Contract Execution Transaction](#contract-execution-transaction) except that its locktime is `0` and it has additional funding input(s) that are used to avoid the free option problem.
+The close transaction is similar to [Contract Execution Transaction](#contract-execution-transaction).
+The main differences are that locktime is `0` and it has additional funding input(s) that are used to avoid the free option problem.

 # Fees